Jayrony/jayrony/README.md

 ### Hi there 👋
-This is a simple CV sample webpage
+This is a sample CV sample webpage

 <!--
 **Jayrony/jayrony** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.